GoogleChrome/OriginTrials/ship-as-trial.md

 ## Should you run an Origin Trial?

-Origin Trials are intended to be used to ensure we design the best possible APIs by getting feedback from developers before the standard is finalized.
-They may also secondarily be used to prove developer interest in an API proposal that is otherwise undesired due to an expected lack of interest.
+Origin Trials are intended to be used to ensure we design the best possible features by getting feedback from developers before the standard is finalized.
+They may also be used to prove developer interest in a feature proposal that is otherwise undesired due to an expected lack of interest.

-*If you're planning to run an Origin Trial please first schedule a meeting with the Origin Trials core team to quickly talk over your API and the reason for running the trial.* To set up this meeting you can email owencm@chromium.org or chasej@chromium.org.
+*If you're planning to run an Origin Trial please first schedule a meeting with the Origin Trials core team to quickly talk over your feature and the reason for running the trial.* To set up this meeting you can email owencm@chromium.org or chasej@chromium.org.
 Google employees can alternatively schedule a meeting directly with origin-trials-core@google.com.

 ## How do Origin Trials work in Chrome?